Nuclear power in Kazakhstan: Plans for new reactors

 Nevertheless, the nuclear plant construction was still postponed for a “lack of immediate need” for additional electricity in 2016, but prospected energy requirements show a 1400 MW deficit in the southern zone as early as 2028.

 An International Atomic Energy Agency report at the government's request from 2016 declared that “Kazakhstan is well-positioned to continue developing its civilian nuclear program”.
 From 2019 to 2022 the planning has picked up speed, and several suppliers from different countries have submitted offers for plant constructions.
-As of 2022 the government was evaluating six potential suppliers: NuScale Power (USA), US-Japanese consortium of GEH, KHNP (Korea), CNNC (China), Rosatom (Russia) and EDF (France).
-The current government plan foresees the construction of the first plant with 1200 MW at Ülken near lake Balkash, and the second plant at Kurchatov with 2× 300 MW.
+As of 2022 the government was evaluating six potential suppliers: NuScale Power (USA), the US-Japanese consortium GVH, KHNP (Korea), CNNC (China), Rosatom (Russia) and EDF (France).
+The current government plan foresees the construction of the first plant with 1200 MW at Ülken near lake Balqash, and the second plant at Kurchatov with 2× 300 MW.
 Until 2035 Kazakhstan wants to have 2.4 GW of nuclear power capacity.

 On 6 October 2024, Kazakhstan held a referendum amongst voters on the construction of its first modern nuclear power reactor.
-The referendum was supported by a majority of 71 % of the voters.
+The referendum was supported by a 71% majority of voters.

+2026 agreement with Russia

+On 28 May 2026, Russia and Kazakhstan signed an intergovernmental agreement for the construction of Kazakhstan's first nuclear power plant near the village of Ulken on the shores of Lake Balkhash.
+Under the $16.5 billion deal, Russia's state nuclear corporation Rosatom will build the facility, which will feature two VVER-1200 reactors.
+Construction is scheduled to begin in 2027, with the first reactor expected to be commissioned in early 2034.